 Safe to live a half life.
 Safe to not live the life we were born to live.
 Safe to not accomplish our dreams.
 Safe to live in our cushioned world where nothing can touch us.

 Unfortunately, I know from first hand experience that no matter the precautions I take, no matter how much I worry, no matter how safe I think I am, horrific stuff still happens.
-The jail cell and chains are just a façade.
+The safety of the jail cell and chains are just a façade.

 But what if I actually believed I was a child of God?